 - How cannabinoids impact on focus and concentration

 - The most common causes for lack of focus when studying

 - How to take CBD as a natural study aid to boost focus

-As the distractions build, you fall further behind with your work or studies and it becomes harder to focus.
-This vicious cycle can particularly occur during exam time or when you have other stresses or worries in your life.
+As distractions build, you fall further behind with your work or studies and it becomes harder to focus.
+This cycle is common and can particularly occur during exam times or when you have other worries in your life.

 Sound familiar?
 Then we have some good news for you!